ADGEfficiency/dotfiles/README.md

 Neovim config is in `./nvim`.
 To use the Neovim setup, put this folder into `$XDG_CONFIG_HOME`.

-I use Lazy for package management in Neovim.
+I use Lazy for package management in Neovim - it will install packages when you first open the editor.

 ## Getting Kitty to Play Nice on macOS